 Incorporated in 2004, Grindrod Bank operates as a subsidiary of Grindrod Financial Holdings Limited.
 Headquartered in Durban, the bank provides private client lending, traditional mortgage financing, mezzanine financing, debtor financing, exchange-traded funds (ETFs), and private equity products.

 Total assets: ZAR 23.60 billion (2020)

 Established in 1951, Sasfin Bank is a subsidiary of Sasfin Holdings Limited and is one of the oldest banks in South Africa.
 Based out of Waverley City, the bank offers specialized banking and financial services to entrepreneurial, corporate, commercial, and private clients.

 Investec Bank, a subsidiary of Investec Limited, operates as one of the specialist banks in South Africa.
 Founded in 1974, the bank offers investment, corporate, and institutional banking, as well as private banking services.

 Operating out of Sandton, Investec specifically serves corporates, government, and institutional clients, high net worth individuals, entrepreneurs, high-income professionals, self-employed entrepreneurs, owner-managers in mid-market companies, and investors.

 Headquartered in Stellenbosch, Capitech is a subsidiary of Capitec Bank Holdings Ltd. It provides services such as mobile banking, card machines, workplace banking, money transfers, financial education for employees of a company, and salary transfers.
-Established in 1980, it employs around 11,440 individuals.
-It serves around 7.3 million clients and manages 720 branches across the country.

 This has been a guide to the top banks in South Africa.
 For anyone looking for a career in banking, CFI’s Financial Modeling Designation may be a great asset for your resume.
 Please also see these additional resources: